Funny People: Soundtrack

-The film also features "Joanna" by Kool & The Gang, "Three Little Birds" by Bob Marley, "Diamond Dave" by The Bird and the Bee, "Man in the Box" by Alice in Chains, "(I've Had) The Time of My Life" by Bill Medley & Jennifer Warnes, "Walk Like an Egyptian" by The Bangles, "In Private" by Paul McCartney, "Cat Song" by Tomoko Kataoka and "Give Me Love (Give Me Peace on Earth)" by George Harrison.
-Songs from all four former members of The Beatles are in the film and on its soundtrack.
+The film also features "Joanna" by Kool & the Gang, "Three Little Birds" by Bob Marley, "Diamond Dave" by The Bird and the Bee, "Man in the Box" by Alice in Chains, "(I've Had) The Time of My Life" by Bill Medley & Jennifer Warnes, "Walk Like an Egyptian" by The Bangles, "In Private" by Paul McCartney, "Cat Song" by Tomoko Kataoka and "Give Me Love (Give Me Peace on Earth)" by George Harrison.
+Songs from all four former members of The Beatles are in the film and in its soundtrack.

-The Blu-ray and 2-Disc DVD includes a jam session of Sandler and Jon Brion performing "Real Love", "Photograph" and a previously unreleased cover of The English Beat's "Save It for Later."
-(The band's original 1982 version of the song is used in the movie.)
+The Blu-ray and two-disc DVD includes a jam session of Adam Sandler and Jon Brion performing "Real Love", "Photograph", and a previously unreleased cover of The English Beat's "Save It for Later."
+(The band's original 1982 version of the song is used in the film.)

-Additional songs used in the film's trailers are "We Will Become Silhouettes" by The Postal Service, "My Friend" by Dr. Dog, and "Nothing'severgonnastandinmyway (Again)" by Wilco.
+Additional songs that were used in the film's trailers are "We Will Become Silhouettes" by The Postal Service, "My Friend" by Dr. Dog, and "Nothing'severgonnastandinmyway (Again)" by Wilco.